C2-GaMe: Classification of Cluster Galaxy Membership with Machine Learning: Acknowledgement

 \section{Acknowledgement}

-We acknowledge Dhayaa Anbajagane for sharing the preprocessed TNG catalogs used in this work.
-We also thank Benedikt Diemer and Johnny Esteves for helpful comments on the draft.
-We also acknowledge the use of Python 3 in a Jupyter Notebook, scikit-learn for the machine learning models, seaborn and matplotlib for plotting, and numpy and pandas for management and manipulation of the data.
-This work was supported in part by Yale University and the facilities and staff of the Yale Center for Research Computing.
+We acknowledge Dhayaa Anbajagane for sharing the preprocessed TNG galaxy catalogs used in this work.
+We also thank Benedikt Diemer and Johnny Esteves for their helpful comments on the draft.
+We thank the anonymous reviewers for their helpful suggestions and comments on the manuscript.
+We also acknowledge the use of Python 3 in a Jupyter Notebook \citep{jupyter}, scikit-learn \citep{scikit-learn} for the machine learning models, and matplotlib \citep{matplotlib} for plotting, and numpy \citep{numpy} and pandas \citep{pandas} for management and manipulation of the data.
+This work was supported by Yale University and the facilities and staff of the Yale Center for Research Computing.
+DN also acknowledges support by NSF (AST-2206055) and NASA (80NSSC22K0821 \& TM3-24007X) grants.